Team/Artists

 writer

-Ines John was born in 1977 in Brandenburg, Germany.
-She studied political science, history and sociology with a focus on conflict theory and human rights.
+Ines John studied political science, history and sociology with a focus on conflict theory and human rights.
 Ines works as a freelance copywriter and assists companies with press activities and public relations.
 She is passionate about documentary photography and graphic novels. „Black.Light has the power to overcome the limits of cognition and create new ways of understanding.
 This project is so outstanding in 100 different ways – it’s a book that belongs on every bookshelf or bedside table,“ she says.

 www.inesjohn.de